IlRasp/TaskTracker/README.md

 # TaskTracker
-Simple Task Tracker as java learning project
+Simple Task Tracker as a java learning project